ipyton/vydeos_backend/README.md

 Social media function is also under work.

 future works todo:
-figure out what kind of entity is needed among the account and the friend entity. friend entity is used to showed publicly. account entity is used to configure self settings. combine single message with group message function.
+//figure out what kind of entity is needed among the account and the friend entity.done
+//friend entity is used to showed publicly.
+//account entity is used to configure self settings. combine single message with group message function. openresty integration(file cache) video streaming() on openresty. search for contents and others.